The Bad Guys: Reign of Chaos: Plot

-The unit manages to track Kim, but Detective Choi arrests him, thus interfering in their operation.
-It is revealed that Woong-cheol accepted this mission as he wants to settle a score with the gangster's boss for killing his best friend Nam Myeong-seok.
-After admitting Oh to the hospital due to liver cancer, The unit manages to retrieve Kim from the police station and also other prisoners, including Sang-sik.
+The unit manages to track down Kim with the help of Jessica's criminal analysis on Kim's past escape routes.
+During the confrontation between the unit and Kim, Detective Choi arrested Kim and interfered with the unit's operation.
+Oh Goo-tak is als seen clutching in pain and incapacitated during the arrest.
+After admitting Oh Goo-tak to the hospital due to liver cancer, the unit manages to retrieve Kim from the police station and also other prisoners, including Sang-sik.
 They interrogate Sang-sik and learn that the yakuza leader's real name is Yoshihara.
 He reveals that Yoshihara had killed Myeong-seok for protesting against his drug operations.
 Sang-sik felt guilty and decided to testify against Yoshihara by listing about his operations in his diary.

-However, the head officer, who is revealed to be Yoshihara's mole, retrieves the diary and kills Sang-sik, where he leaves the unit to die in a fire accident, but the unit manages to escape.
-Choi helps the unit to trace Yoshihara's location in a factory.
-Along with Woong-Cheol's friend, the unit attacks the basement and defeats Yoshihara's goons.
+However, the Police Chief, who is revealed to be Yoshihara's mole, forcibly retrieves the diary and Sang-sik, and leaves the unit to die in a fire accident which the unit manages to escape.
+Choi helps the unit to trace Yoshihara's location to a factory.
+Along with Woong-Cheol's friend, the unit attacks factory and defeated Yoshihara's goons.
 Woong-Cheol confronts Yoshihara and brutally thrashes him for Myeong-seok's death.
-Yoshihara and his men, along with the head officer are arrested.
+Yoshihara and his men, along with the Police Chief are arrested by Choi team after the attack.

-Oh gets recovered from his cancer and gets encouraged by Woong-Cheol to work again.
-Oh arrests Yoshira's associates and the team's prison sentence are reduced, while Woong-Cheol is hired for another mission.
+Oh Goo-tak once again is hospitalized but refused a matching liver transplant, gets encouraged by Woong-Cheol to have the transplant operation and in order to continue with police work.
+With the arrests of Yoshira's associates, the team's prison sentence are reduced.
+Kwak No-soon/Jessica is seen holding a seminar for the police officers while Woong-Cheol is hired for another mission in the mid-credit scene.